HackerHallAI/TutorFlow/README.md

 ## 🎯 Project Overview

+Job posting was pulled down right as I submitted my proposal with this functional demo.
+Devastating!

 **TutorFlow** is a comprehensive tutoring platform that connects students with qualified tutors through an intuitive booking system, integrated payment processing, and virtual classroom capabilities.

 ### Key Features